 5. Continuous Learning

-It pays to constantly learn in this field.
+The will to constantly keep learning in this field does pay off.
 What worked a few years ago might not be applicable in today’s reading landscape.

 There was a time when long-form texts were acceptable.
-It wasn’t deemed as tiring to read because it was the standard.
+It wasn’t deemed as tiring to read as it was the standard.
 But use that today and watch your reader count go down.

 Seeing a wall of text does more harm than good.

-It brings zero appeal to readers because just the sight of it already tires them.
+It brings zero appeal to readers because simply the sight of it tires them.
 They want texts that are broken down with spaces and images.
-It gives a “mental break” even just for a few seconds.
+It gives a ‘mental break’ even if for a few seconds.

-If you’re serious about being a writer, be a student of the game.
-Never stop learning.
+If you’re serious about being a writer, be a student of the game and never stop learning.

 Be very observant of what’s happening in the industry – notice how your favorite writers and brands are structuring their content.
 Take note of the different ways that they’re capturing attention and how they’re retaining it.